prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 - The API of code implementing a behavior is clear. *You should know exactly what data is required to successfully initiate a behavior as well as understanding the expected failures of that behavior*
 - Failures due to essential complexity should be uniquely and easily identifiable and bad data states caused by such errors should be easily remediated.
 - Code should be covered by automated tests. *Testing strategy and acceptable coverage are not currently specified, but shoot for as much as possible.*
+- Flexibility for implementation within defined bounraries. *Unlimited flexibility (autonomy) leads to multiple competing standards, analysis paralysis, lack of direction, and a lack of predictability in code.
+Inflexibility (too many conventions/only a single way to do something) leads to brittle code, overly complicated code for the purpose of adhering to defined rules, difficulty with corner cases.
+The sweet spot is one where there are multiple correct implementations that each can be derived from a set of UAs or guidelines.
+This provides confidence to an engineer because they are able to orient on a UA or guideline for direction while having to autonomy to being able to chart the appropriate course to get there.*

 ## Non Goals
 - Don't Repeat Yourself (DRY) and Brevity at the expensive of clarity. *DRYness and Brevity are often associated with readability and understandability, but these should be seen as side effects of Clarity.
 If ever in doubt about a decision between dry/brevity and clarity, err on the side of clarity.
 Flexibility is also valuable given Prenda's current state.
 There are many instances in which sacrificing DRYness and Brevity for flexibility is the correct choice.*